Ed. note: This article was originally published on July 23, 2020. The information within has now been updated as per the above publication date.

-Though no New England poker rooms outside of New Hampshire are currently open, that doesn’t mean that poker players are in hibernation.
-In fact, there is an enormous amount of poker activity – even as most of the casino rooms remain temporarily closed.
+Beyond the above-mentioned open poker rooms, there is an enormous amount of poker activity ongoing in New England.
 Let me give you a flavor of what poker life is like now.

 Some players play poker online.
 Some do this by continuing to play on “rogue sites,” operating in seeming violation of the Unlawful Internet Gambling Enforcement Act (UIGEA).
 But most of the players I know play online in home games on the play money version of large international sites like PokerStars.
 They monetized those games by agreeing to make payments to each other based on their results in the free games.
 This means that players only play with players they know and trust – typically friends from prior home games – and perhaps guests who would be vouched for – and whose action was covered.
 Most of this action is in tournaments, since it is much easier to monetize a play money tournament than a cash game.

 Moreover, home games are reopening everywhere, and — as mentioned above — New Hampshire poker is going strong.
 Many players are starting to take poker trips to other locales, including Las Vegas, where many rooms have reopened.
 Even so, some of us are still being very cautious and not playing any indoor poker just yet.